oliverhermanni/f3_snippets/asset_manager/README.md

 theme name (eg. 'default', if your main theme is called 'default').
 There you store all css and js files in their usual folders.

+Save your current theme name in the hive, eg. $f3->set('theme', 'default').

 Style sheets
 ------------
 Add a css_assets function in your layout or header file.
 As parameter you use an array with all css files